ucldc/ingest_deploy/README.md

 You will then have to run `/usr/local/solr-update.sh --since=0` to reindex the whole couchdb database.

-How to find a CouchDB source document for an item in Calisphere
+<a name="cdmsearch">How to find a CouchDB source document for an item in Calisphere</a>
 ---------------------------------------------------------------

 Tracing back to the document source in CouchDB is critical to diagnose problems with data and images.